 Thomas Hall (1961) accommodating 150 first-year and upperclass men and women, is named for the late Roger Crile Thomas and his brother, Paul M. Thomas, of Phoenix, Arizona.

 The Townhouses (1998) are Muskingum's newest housing facility.
-The 12 suites accommodate 72 upperclass men and women.
+The 12 suites accommodate 72 students.